-Missing minor allegedly gangraped in two separate incidents in Andhra Pradesh
+Minor allegedly gangraped by two separate groups of men in Andhra Pradesh

 On Sunday, she told the police that her male friend took her to a hotel and allegedly raped her.
 Later, he called his friend and gangraped allegedly raped her, the newspaper reported.

-Upset with the incident, the girl went to RK Beach to allegedly kill herself.
-A photographer who found the girl alone at the beach offered her support and then took her to a room where he and his seven friends confined her for days and allegedly raped her.
-She somehow managed to escape from the room and fled to Odisha.
+Upset with the violence, the girl went to RK Beach to allegedly attempt to kill herself.
+A photographer who found the girl alone at the beach offered her support.
+However, he took her to a room where he and his seven friends confined her for days and allegedly raped her.
+She managed to escape from the room and fled to Odisha.

 “Since, the victim is a minor girl, we have recorded her statement and registered a case of abduction and rape under appropriate sections of the IPC [Indian Penal Code] and POCSO [Protection of Children from Sexual Offences] Act,” said Deputy Commissioner of Police (Law and Order) K Srinivasa Rao.
 “Our teams have managed to identify some accused persons and we will nab all the accused shortly.”